Horseshoe Bend elopement planning & Inspiration in Page, Arizona

 Monsoon storms during the summer can create gorgeous skies and rainbow backdrops, but can be dangerous if lightning is present.
 Proceed with caution.

-It depends… Fall and spring have the mildest weather, while November-February is the least busy.
+Fall and spring have the mildest weather weather for a Horseshoe Bend Elopement.
+However, November-February is the least busy if you are willing to brave chilled winds and even a chance of snow.
 Summer comes with temperatures in the 100F+ and potential monsoon storms.
 I honestly love it any time of year.
 Summer and early fall is a perfect time to watch the sun fully set and stay to star gaze as the entire park clears out.
 If you plan it right for a new moon, you can even catch the milky way rising to the south by hiking up to the northern edge.
 This is on my personal wish list!

 Always wear comfortable footwear with good gripping soles when walking around the rim.
 Sun protection, light loose clothing will help keep you cool in the warmer months.
 In the winter, a jacket or other covering will shield you from the wind.
 Always bring more water than you think you will need.
 The dryness of the desert will sneak up on you, especially if you are traveling from somewhere with more moisture in the air.
 During the hotter months having drinks or food with electrolytes to replenish the salt your body loses while sweating is highly recommended.

-and I want to be your Elopement or Intimate Wedding Photographer!
+and I want to be your Elopement or Wedding Photographer!

-I wholeheartedly believe that elopements and intimate weddings are the best way for couples wanting more freedom and spontaneity for their wedding day.
 I love helping couples visualize and craft an experience that feels true to you.
-The way your marriage begins matters.
+The way your marriage begins matters, and I would love to help you tell your story.
 Set your marriage up for success by allowing yourself to get married your way!